 Benefit from highly customizable and precise automated tagging and classification

-An advanced tagging method that is built off semantic concept tags allows organizations to better structure their databases and CMS as well as build intelligent search engines and robust recommender systems.
+The concept tagging method which is built off semantic concept tags enables organizations to better structure their databases and CMS as well as build intelligent search engines and robust recommender systems.

 A common result of manual tagging is inconsistent search results.
 Even with clear guidelines, people end up developing their own way of assigning metadata and create inconsistencies.
 Therefore, manual tagging without controlled vocabularies is not scalable and doesn’t work for organizations that store large quantities of files.

 Simple text-based tagging is arguably a thing of the past, since it cannot keep up with the high volumes of content organizations use.
 Modern search-, insight- and recommendation engines need contecxt and intent to fuel their alogorithms.
 Only concept tagging can return results based on a much more diverse profile of attributes.